-For nearly a decade, Dr. Neaves has been hosting a graduate study abroad seminar in Croatia in connection with the University of Zagreb and the University of Split exploring such topics as overcoming socio-political challenges and utilizing innovative methodologies for big data.
-She has also been working with the National School of Administration and Magistracy in Cameroon to train future governmental employees across all levels of operation, where she serves as a Visiting Professor.
+For nearly a decade, Dr. Thornton has been hosting a graduate study abroad seminar in Croatia in connection with the University of Zagreb and the University of Split exploring such topics as overcoming socio-political challenges and utilizing innovative methodologies for big data.
+Dr. Thornton has also been working with the National School of Administration and Magistracy in Cameroon to train future governmental employees across all levels of operation, where she once served as a Visiting Professor.

-As a scholar, Dr. Neaves research portfolio has included securing contracts from the Sandia National Laboratories, Virginia Department of Emergency Management, National Highway Safety Transportation Administration, National Oceanic and Atmospheric Administration, Transportation Security Administration, and Federal Emergency Management Agency.
+As a scholar, Dr. Thornton’s research portfolio has included securing contracts from the Department fo Defense, Sandia National Laboratories, Virginia Department of Emergency Management, National Highway Safety Transportation Administration, National Oceanic and Atmospheric Administration, Transportation Security Administration, and Federal Emergency Management Agency.
 To date, her total research funding approximates $6 million.
-Dr. Neaves has also published her efforts in the Review of Policy Research, Journal of Emergency Management, Review of Public Personnel Management, and the American Journal of Public Health.
-She has also co-authored book chapters in The Future of Disaster Management in the U.S.: Rethinking Legislation, Policy, and Finance, New Voices in the Old South: How Women and Minorities Influence Southern Politics.
+Dr. Thornton has also published her efforts in the Review of Policy Research, Journal of Emergency Management, Review of Public Personnel Management, and the American Journal of Public Health.
+She has also co-authored edited volumes Managing Challenges for the Flint Water Crisis (2021) and The Role of Law Enforcement in Emergency Management (forthc.) and book chapters in The Future of Disaster Management in the U.S.: Rethinking Legislation, Policy, and Finance (2016), New Voices in the Old South: How Women and Minorities Influence Southern Politics (2008).
 She was also an editor for the National Academy of Public Administration and American Society for Public Administration’s Memos to National Leaders.

-Dr. Neaves is very involved in her field as well, serving on the boards of several professional and non-profit organizations.
+Dr. Thornton is very involved in her field as well, serving on the boards of several professional and non-profit organizations.
 As an active member of the American Society for Public Administration, she previously served as a District Representative to its National Council and is the Treasurer for its Section on Emergency and Crisis Management.
-Selected by former President, Janice Lachance, Dr. Neaves was chosen as a Program Co-Chair for its 2018 annual conference, coordinating 175 sessions, 750 presenters, and 1,200 attendees.
+Selected by former President, Janice Lachance, Dr. Thornton was chosen as a Program Co-Chair for its 2018 annual conference, coordinating 175 sessions, 750 presenters, and 1,200 attendees.
 She now serves as a Viewpoint Associate Editor for its Public Administration Review, the premiere journal for public administration, which focuses on connecting scholars with communities of practice.
+She now serves as Co-Chair for the Pandemic Task Force, and ad-hoc committee appointed by Presidents Kendra Stewart and Allan Rosenbaum.

-Dr. Neaves has a Doctor of Philosophy in Public Policy and Administration from Mississippi State University, where she also earned a Master of Public Policy and Administration.
+Dr. Thornton has a Doctor of Philosophy in Public Policy and Administration from Mississippi State University, where she also earned a Master of Public Policy and Administration and a Bachelor of Arts in Political Science with an emphasis in the Geosciences.
 She has a strong planning and analysis background, with an emphasis in project management.
-She pursues innovative leadership, problem solving, and has been developing a model for the 3C’s (increased communication, enhanced coordination, and meaningful collaboration).
-And, her areas of expertise include emergency management, communal resiliency, high threats, and critical infrastructure.
+She pursues innovative leadership, problem solving, and has been developing a model for the 4C’s (increased communication, enhanced coordination and cooperation, and meaningful collaboration).
+And, her areas of expertise include communal resiliency, emergency management, critical infrastructure, traffic safety, high threats, and grid security.

 Areas of Research